at-adityavikram/warukunai/README.md

 # warukunai
 a virtual-tape based esoteric 'programming language', in hex base.<br>
-run this program directly in cmd.
+run this interpreter directly in cmd.

 ## main commands
 <p>